cabforum/servercert/docs/BR.md

    If present, this extension MUST NOT be marked critical.

-   If a CRL entry is for a Root CA or Subordinate CA Certificate, including Cross Certificates, this CRL entry extension MUST be present.
+   If a CRL entry is for a Root CA or Subordinate CA Certificate, including Cross-Certified Subordinate CA Certificates, this CRL entry extension MUST be present.
    If a CRL entry is for a Certificate not technically capable of causing issuance, this CRL entry extension SHOULD be present, but MAY be omitted, subject to the following requirements.

    The `CRLReason` indicated MUST NOT be unspecified (0).
 If the reason for revocation is unspecified, CAs MUST omit `reasonCode` entry extension, if allowed by the previous requirements.